rshu/checkbox.io/README.md

 sudo docker-compose --version
 ```

-### Special Component - Monitoring/Analysis

-In this part, use docker-compose to manage tools to monitoring system-level metrics of docker containers and the host.
+### Infrastructure Upgrade

+In this part, we use the Nomad cluster upgrade our infrastructure, i.e., we run three markdown microservices in Docker containers in each Nomad client, and run checkbox.io in Nomad server.
+The checkbox.io will use our mircoservice instead of local markdown render API.

 We have created and pushed Docker images into Docker Hub, including checkbox.io and markdown microservice.

 Docker Hub: